artemis-toumazi/dfmeta/README.md

 ### Establish Version

- The 1st version of the package **dfmeta** will be available on CRAN very soon and it will be loaded via
+ The 1st version of the package **dfmeta** is available on CRAN now and it will be loaded via

 ```{r}
 install.packages("dfmeta")